What is the waterBOB® ?

 Theoretically, if the bladder was emptied carefully and not damaged, dried completely, it could be refilled however, the water would absolutely need to be treated and tested prior to use, to insure safe consumption.

-How long does it takes to fill the waterBOB®?
+How long does it take to fill the waterBOB® ?

 This depends on your home’s water flow, but usually around 20 minutes.